Skip to content

 Project RESINET: RESIlience enhancement in energy NETworks

-The RESINET project addresses the topic of resilience of energy grids, taking into account the change in the framework conditions from centralized, unidirectional systems to grids with a significantly higher share of renewable, fluctuating energy feeders (“prosumers”), increasing storage capacities in the grid interconnection and controllable loads.
+The RESINET project addresses the key topic of energy grid resilience in light of the transformation from centralized, unidirectional systems to networks with a significantly higher share of renewable and fluctuating energy sources (“prosumers”), increasing storage capacities within the grid, and controllable loads.

-Overarching impacts are developed methods and algorithms to increase the resilience of energy grids.
+Overarching outcomes include the development of methods and algorithms to enhance the resilience of energy networks.

-• Development of a methodology for numerical assessment of power system resilience.
+• Developing a methodology for the numerical assessment of energy system resilience

-• Development of dynamic, real-time control of generation and consumption devices for grid stabilization
+• Creating a dynamic, real-time control system for generation and consumption units to stabilize the grid

-• Development of load and generation forecasts in power grids and integration into dynamic control systems
+• Developing demand and generation forecasts for energy networks and integrating them into dynamic control systems

-• Evaluation of the use of thermal and electrical energy storage systems for resilience enhancement of energy grids as well as the development of requirements and suitable state sensor technology for these storage systems
+• Evaluating the use of thermal and electrical energy storage systems to enhance grid resilience, along with defining requirements and suitable condition monitoring sensors for these storage units

-This project is co-financed by the European Regional Development Fund.
+This project is co-funded by the European Regional Development Fund.

 Project Details

-• Funding call: State of Upper Austria within the Framework of EFRE-React
+• Funding Call: State of Upper Austria under the EFRE-React program

 Contact